tylermercer/personal-website/src/content/posts/software/free-lunches.md

 [JS Framework Benchmark](https://krausest.github.io/js-framework-benchmark/2023/table_chrome_112.0.5615.49.html)
 by Krauest

-[^started-with-react]: I actually started my web dev journey with React, and I'm grateful for it.
+[^started-with-react]: I actually started my web dev journey with React, and I’m grateful for it.
 I believe that the component-based thinking I learned from it makes me a better developer.